Skip to content

 The entry is where chaos tries to spread.
 Mail.
 Sunglasses.
 Dog leashes.
 The daily mess that turns a threshold into a dumping ground.

-Actionable command: if the home has kids, pets, or actual daily traffic, prioritize concealed storage.
-Drawers and doors.
-Open shelves in an entry become a museum of clutter.
+Do not rely on willpower.
+Engineer containment.
+If the home has kids, pets, or actual daily traffic, concealed storage is the smarter answer.
+Drawers and doors beat open shelves in an entry almost every time.

 Category clarity prevents expensive mistakes.
 If you want the definitions locked down, read Credenza vs Sideboard vs Buffet vs Console once and stop guessing what you’re buying.